DQHDQH05/Kaggle_House_Prices_Advanced_Regression_Techniques/README.md

 3/28/2022 - 4/3/2022
 ##1.
 Data Clean
 1) Check distribution, then determining outliers
-2) Think about how to deal with NA and O values
+2) Think about how to deal with NA and 0 values

-Data clean:
+Data clean job for each member:
-1-20: Qu Zhou
+1-20: Qu Zhou_
-21-40: Ziyi Li
+21-40: Ziyi Li_
-41-60: Tianyu Ying
+41-60: Tianyu Ying_
-61-79: Qihong Dai
+61-79: Qihong Dai_

 4/4/2022 discussion for next step!